 A daytrip to Ocracoke Island is recommended if you have the time and patience for the drive and the ferry ride.
 We personally wouldn’t take young children from Corolla to Ocracoke just for the day, simply because there would be several hours spent sitting in the car waiting to get there.
 If you’re coming from a closer area, like Nags Head or Hatteras Island, it’s more do-able.
 Older children and adults will love the traveling as much as the visit to the island.
-From Corolla, it would take about three hours to get to Ocracoke – up to two hours of driving to reach the ferry, 40 minutes on the ferry and then 20 minutes of driving to Ocracoke Village.
+From Corolla, it would take about three hours to get to Ocracoke – up to two hours of driving to reach the ferry, a little over an hour on the ferry and then 20 minutes of driving to Ocracoke Village.
 From the central beaches, it would take two hours or more to reach Ocracoke Village.
 Keep in mind that this does not include any wait time for the ferry.
 In the summer months, you may have to wait an hour or more for your place on the ferry.
-In the fall, winter and spring you rarely have to wait, unless you are traveling on a particularly beautiful or holiday weekend.
+In the fall, winter and spring you rarely have to wait, unless you are traveling on a particularly beautiful day or holiday weekend.

 Although the island offers plenty to do in just a day, often a day is not enough on Ocracoke.
 If you decide to stay you’ll find plenty of accommodations.
 There are rental cottages, hotels, condominiums and campgrounds, including the National Park Service’s oceanfront campground.

 Those who are staying for a while on Ocracoke Island should make a daytrip to Portsmouth Island, the island just south of Ocracoke.
 You have to take your own boat or hire someone to take you over, but it’s definitely worth the effort.
 Portsmouth is an uninhabited island that’s part of the Cape Lookout National Seashore.
-There used to be an inhabited village here, but all the people gradually left because of the hardships of living in such a remote area.
+There used to be people in the village here, but they all gradually left because of the hardships of living in such a remote area.
 The people are gone, but their buildings remain and are maintained by the National Park Service.
 You can explore this ghost town’s church, Coast Guard station, post office and a couple of old homes.
 The beach at Portsmouth is also incredible – wide and flat and full of shells.
-Portsmouth is notoriously buggy and there no services or refreshments available, so this trip is really best for rugged adventurers.
+Portsmouth is notoriously buggy and there are no services or refreshments available, so this trip is really best for rugged adventurers.